-Motoko Ishii, a leading Japanese lighting designer, works with a wide range of light, from urban illumination to architectural lighting.
+Motoko Ishii, a pioneer in the field of Japanese lighting design, works with a wide range of light, from urban illumination to architectural lighting.
 Her activities include projects not only in Japan, but also in countries all over the world.

-Main works: Lighting design for Tokyo Tower; Rainbow Bridge in Tokyo; Yokohama Bay Bridge; Akashi Kaikyo Bridge; Tokyo Gate Bridge; Himeji Castle; Shirakawa Village, Gifu; Sensoji Temple; Expo 2005 Aichi, Japan; Hokkaido Toyako Summit; Heijo-kyo Daigoku Palace; Kabukiza Theatre; Shanghai World Financial Center, Shanghai; Kokyo Gaien National Garden; Nippon Budokan; Sumida River Bridge Group and others.
+Main works: lighting design for Tokyo Tower; Rainbow Bridge in Tokyo; Yokohama Bay Bridge; Akashi Kaikyo Bridge; Tokyo Gate Bridge; Himeji Castle; Shirakawa Village, Gifu; Sensoji Temple; Expo 2005 Aichi, Japan; Hokkaido Toyako Summit; Heijo-kyo Daigoku Palace; Ginza Kabukiza Theater; Shanghai World Financial Center, Shanghai; Kokyo Gaien National Garden; Nippon Budokan; Sumida River Bridge Group and others.